bjkarki/GettingAndCleaningDataProject/README.md

 ##Procedure

-This repository contains R code that downloads the `Human Activity Recognition Using Smartphones Dataset Version 1.0` and preprocessess the data set to get `tidy_data.txt` data file.
+This repository contains R code that downloads the **Human Activity Recognition Using Smartphones Dataset Version 1.0** and preprocessess the data set to get `tidy_data.txt` data file inside the directory `UCI HAR Dataset`.

-See `CodeBook.md` for further details.
+See `CodeBook.md` for further details on method used for obtaining & cleaning the data.